Share this link via

 Tone - The sound, the pitch.

 居 means "to be present, to reside, to stay."
-Details are below.

-To be/Exist/Stay/Reside/Dwell/Live - To be in a certain place, to put oneself in a certain place, to live in a certain place, to be allowed to live in a certain place, to store/accumulate something.
+To Be, Exist, Stay, Reside, Dwell, Live - To be in a certain place, to put oneself in a certain place, to live in a certain place, to be allowed to live in a certain place, to store/accumulate something.

-To express a question or call (auxiliary character) - Used to express a question or call.
+To Express A Question Or Call (auxiliary character) - Used to express a question or call.

 敷 means "spread, lay out, apply."
-Details are below.

 斎 means "purification, fasting, abstaining from certain foods or activities."
-Details are below.

-To be reverent or to show restraint.
+Be - To be reverent or to show restraint.
 This is done when worshipping gods and Buddhas, by abstaining from certain foods and activities in order to purify one's mind and body.

-A room, usually used for religious ceremonies or for studying.
+Room - A room, usually used for religious ceremonies or for studying.

-A meal taken by monks or during Buddhist ceremonies, as a way of purifying the mind and body in order to serve the gods.
+Meal - A meal taken by monks or during Buddhist ceremonies, as a way of purifying the mind and body in order to serve the gods.

 石 means "stone, rock."
-Details are below.

 Unyielding - Used to describe something that is unyielding or inflexible.